SoumenDas/Hyper-Personalised-Email/README.md

 2. Basis the persona, available inventory and user's latest photo from instagram's pic (assuming user has given consent), it will generate recommendations.
 To limit the scope, I have used fashion products.
 3. Using the recommendations, it will generate images which shows user herself/ himself wearing the recommended apparel.
 4. A personalised email is generated and sent that consists of these images and recommendations.

+## Impact
+- Recommendations and communications that truly connects with user.
+- Communications that actually gets read and converts.